July 22, 2018

 Bedtime stories aren’t only good for putting your child to bed.
 When you read to your kid, you’re giving your little one the gift of language and imagination.
 You’re lighting the spark in their developing brains that will soon transform into creative thinking, innovation, and linguistic abilities.

-It’s a great idea to keep books around the home, in the car, and wherever you may spend time with your kid.
+the home, in the car, and wherever you may spend time with your kid.
 Substitute screen time for reading time, and you’ll have a child that will surely adapt better at preschool, and learn faster too.

 Start socialising early